UX for International Websites: Right to Left Scripts

 Languages like Arabic, Urdu, Kurdish, Hebrew, and Persian follow the right-to-left style of script.

 One of the primary UX considerations for international websites is that the layout can accommodate different styles of language scripts.
 It is estimated that about 65% of the population in Arabic-speaking countries use the internet.
-With such a large user base falling in the right to left script category, it’s an important topic in UX.
+With such a large user base falling in the right-to-left script category, it’s an important topic in UX.

 UX Tips for Arabic and Other RTL Languages

-Here are some basic best practices to help you adapt your UX for right to left scripts.
+Here are some basic best practices to help you adapt your UX for right-to-left scripts.

 1. Flip your content

 Most site visitors from the Middle East prefer to scan websites from right to left.
 The first step to adjusting for an LTR script is flipping your webpage like a mirror image.
-Media controls like volume control, playback buttons, and brightness are always shown right to left.
+Media controls like volume control, playback buttons, and brightness are always shown from right to left.
 Scroll bars and directional elements are also flipped.

 To see a great example of an LTR website, look at how Saudi Airlines adapted its site for Arab and English speakers: